freeyssu/jira-html-report/README.md

-# Jira Report
+# Jira HTML Report

-`jira_report.py` is a Python script designed to generate reports from Jira.
+`jira-html-report` is a Python script designed to generate reports from Jira.
 This script allows you to fetch and process data from your Jira projects, providing insights and summaries that can help you manage your projects more effectively.

 ## Features
 - HTML report with charts and table sheet